apache/airflow/UPDATING.md

 -->

+### Make behavior of `none_failed` trigger rule consistent with documentation
+The behavior of the `none_failed` trigger rule is documented as "all parents have not failed (`failed` or
+    `upstream_failed`) i.e. all parents have succeeded or been skipped."
+As previously implemented, the actual behavior would skip if all parents of a task had also skipped.

+This may break workflows that depend on the previous behavior.
+    If you really need the old behavior, you can have your workflow manually check the status of upstream tasks for non- skipped tasks and respond appropriately.

 ### Standardize handling http exception in BigQuery

 Since BigQuery is the part of the GCP it was possible to simplify the code by handling the exceptions